Deterministic workflow engine built on top of the WASM Component Model

 This repo contains backend code for local development and testing.

-The software doesn't have backward compatibility guarantees for CLI nor database format.
+The software doesn't have backward compatibility guarantees for the CLI, gRPC or database schema.

 Supported platforms